Finding the Least Common Multiple (LCM) of 56 and 84: A practical guide

 Q3: What if I have more than two numbers?

-A3: The methods described (prime factorization in particular) extend seamlessly to finding the LCM of more than two numbers.
+A3: The methods described (prime factorization in particular) extend naturally to finding the LCM of more than two numbers.
 You simply find the prime factorization of each number, identify the highest power of each prime factor, and multiply those highest powers together.

 Q4: Is there a unique LCM for any given pair of numbers?